openstack-billing/openstack_billing/README.md

 This is an OpenStack Dashboard plug-in that provides a way to integrate third-party billing solution to your OpenStack deployment.

-The plug-in was originally developed by Velvica inc. to integrate Velvica Billing and Management Platform with OpenStack Horizon and Ceilometer.
+The plug-in was originally developed by Velvica Inc. to integrate Velvica Billing and Management Platform with OpenStack Horizon and Ceilometer.
 The plug-in can be extended to support custom OpenStack Dashboard implementations as well.

 Installation